ethereum/remix-project/docs/tutorial_debug.rst

 The two last buttons from the navigation area are used to jump either back to the previous breakpoint or forward to the next breakpoint.

-Adding/removing a breakpoint is done like in a normal IDE.
+Breakpoints can be added and removed by clicking on the line number.

 .. image:: remix_breakpoint.png

-When a debug session is started, the executing will jump to the first encountered breakpoint.
+When a debug session is started, the execution will jump to the first encountered breakpoint.

 Important note:
-There are two phases in the EVM execution. the local variables declaration and the proper execution.
+If you add a breakpoint to a line that declares a variable, it might be triggered twice: Once for initializing the variable to zero and second time for assigning the actual value.
-It means that saying this contract:
+As an example, assume you are debugging the following contract:

 .. code-block:: none